maskarade/Android-Orma/README.md

 make publish # run tests, build artifacts, publish to jcenter, and make a git tag to HEAD
 ```

+Note that you have to edit `VERSION` file by hand if you'd like to release release candidates.

 See `Makefile` for details.

 ### Documentation Tools